 How much should I give?

-- Your doctor will then work out the amount of enalapril (the dose) that is right for your child.
+Your doctor will work out the amount of Enalapril (the dose) that is right for your child.
 The dose will be shown on the medicine label.

 It is important that you follow your doctor’s instructions about how much to give.

 How should I give Enalapril?